 - 2018: Viasat sold the limited antenna business to CPI, Inc. Viasat kept its Ka-band antenna family.

-- 2020: Viasat-3 satellite are delayed.
+- 2020: Viasat-3 satellite is delayed.
 Manufacturer Boeing Defense & Space was not able to deliver in time.

 Along the way, ViaSat has grown to over 2,900 highly skilled professionals.
 For the fiscal year ending March 29, 2013 revenues hit a record 1.1 billion USD.
 In addition, the company is an AS9100 certified company for quality assurance.
 ViaSat began trading as a public company on the Nasdaq Stock Market in December 1996 under the symbol VSAT.